mmhanif/self-halt/_posts/books/2022-04-29-freezing-order.md

 *Audible*

+A follow up to [Red Notice]({%- post_url books/2021-12-12-red-notice -%}) this time continuing the story through the American court system.
+Lots of amazing twists and turn as Browder tussles with Russia in the courts.

 **Publisher's Description:**
 "Chronicles how the author became Putin's number one enemy by exposing the Russian leader's campaign to steal and launder hundreds of billions of